Brewers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won 13 of the 23 games they were favored on the moneyline this season (56.5%).
+- The Brewers have won 14 of the 24 games they were the moneyline favorite this season (58.3%).

-- Milwaukee has gone 2-3 (winning 40% of its games) when it has played as moneyline favorites of -165 or shorter.
+- In games it has played as moneyline favorites with odds of -165 or shorter, Milwaukee has gone 3-3 (50%).

-- Based on this matchup's moneyline, the Brewers have an implied win probability of 62.3%.
+- The Brewers have a 62.3% chance to win this game based on the moneyline's implied probability.

-- Milwaukee has played in 38 games with a set over/under, and have combined with its opponents to go over the total 17 times (17-20-1).
+- Milwaukee has combined with opponents to go over the total 17 times this season for a 17-21-1 record against the over/under.

 - The Brewers have not had a run line set for a contest this season.